Garnet Jewelry: Uncover the Secret Rainbow of Gems

 In the contemporary luxury market, garnet represents an intelligent and versatile investment.
 Its primary advantages lie in its durability, diverse color palette, and exceptional value.
 With a Mohs hardness rating of 6.5 to 7.5, most garnet varieties are resilient enough for daily wear in pieces like rings and bracelets.

 While the classic red garnet is timeless, the gem family offers a surprising range of hues, from the electric green of Tsavorite to the fiery orange of Spessartine.
 This diversity allows for unique and personalized jewelry expressions.
-For those seeking a classic red stone, garnet presents a distinct value proposition.

 Feature Comparison | Garnet (Pyrope/Almandine) | Ruby |